Coherent-Partners/spark-ts-sdk/README.md

 [Other APIs](./docs/misc.md) - for other functionalities:

 - `Spark.wasm.download(uri)` downloads a service's WebAssembly module.
-- `Spark.file.download(url)` downloads temporary files issued by the Spark platform.
+- `Spark.files.download(url)` downloads temporary files issued by the Spark platform.

 > **PRO TIP:**
 > A service URI locator can be combined with other parameters to locate a specific